contao/docs/docs/dev/reference/dca/callbacks.md

 one callback, not multiple ones.
 {{% /notice %}}

 The following is a list of button callbacks for operations.
-Replace `operation` in each case with the actual operation you want to use the callback for.
+Replace `<OPERATION>` in each case with the actual operation you want to use the callback for.

 These callbacks allow for individual navigation icons and is e.g. used in the